 - Ensure that e-poll books are equally, effectively, and securely implemented.

 Unregistered voters: Millions of eligible Floridians aren't registered to vote, and Florida's rules for voter registration drives are some of the strictest in the country.
-The State is set to roll out online voter registration in October 2017, which has the potential to increase voter participation, save taxpayer dollars, and make the voter rolls more accurate.
+In October 2017, the state is launching online voter registration, which has the potential to increase voter participation, save taxpayer dollars, and make the voter rolls more accurate.
+As with any new technology, it's critical to ensure that the state is ready for the rollout, and that it's taking steps to protect voter data and privacy; to make the website accessible to voters with disabilities; to sustain anticipated website traffic; and to inform Floridians about the new system, including with multi-lingual voter education materials.

 Inaccessible polling places, limited early vote days and hours: In 2016, counties in South Florida placed polling locations inside gated communities that were closed to non-residents; other counties didn't offer the full days and hours of early vote that Florida law authorizes, making it harder for voters with childcare or work responsibilities to make it to the polls.